Max Clara

-Max Clara (12 February 1899, Völs am Schlern, Austro-Hungary – 13 March 1966, Munich) was a German anatomist and Nazi Party member, who conducted research on the corpses of executed prisoners.
+Max Clara (12 February 1899, Völs am Schlern, Austria-Hungary – 13 March 1966, Munich) was a German anatomist and Nazi Party member, who conducted research on the corpses of executed prisoners.

 Biography

 Early life

 Max Clara was born on February 12, 1899, in South Tyrol, at that time part of the Habsburg Empire.
 His father, Dr. Josef Clara, graduated with honors at the University of Innsbruck and started working as a general practitioner.
-Max(imilian) Josef Maria Clara was born as the first of three sons: his younger brothers Josef "Sepp" Franz and Oswald were born on August 18, 1900, and July 12th, 1902, respectively.
+Max(imilian) Josef Maria Clara was born as the first of three sons: his younger brothers Josef "Sepp" Franz and Oswald were born on August 18, 1900, and July 12, 1902, respectively.
 After their mother's death (5 August 1903), Josef Clara moved his residence and the seat of his surgery to the village of Blumau, where he built a sanatorium at the Brenner road near the train station.
 Max Clara graduated from the Franziskaner-Gymnasium in the nearby city of Bozen on February 26, 1917.